IBM-Cloud/docs/services/BlockStorage/index.md

 Last updated: 29 July 2016
 {: .last-updated}

-{{site.data.keyword.blockstoragefull}} provides access to block level storage for transaction intensive workloads and runtimes in need of persistent storage.
+{{site.data.keyword.blockstoragefull}} provides access to block level storage for transaction-intensive workloads and runtimes that need persistent storage.
+You can use the {{site.data.keyword.blockstorageshort}} service to manage volume lifecycles, attach volumes to your IBM Virtual Servers, and create snapshots of your block storage volumes.

-You can use IBM {{site.data.keyword.blockstorageshort}} to create volumes and attach them to virtual servers.
-To have persistent storage, a virtual server requires IBM {{site.data.keyword.blockstorageshort}}.
-Otherwise, when you restart the virtual server, it resets to the default image.
-The data in block storage volumes persists beyond the lifecycle of your virtual servers.
-IBM {{site.data.keyword.blockstorageshort}} uses OpenStack Cinder to manage the volume lifecycle.

-{{site.data.keyword.blockstorageshort}} volumes are created through an IBM {{site.data.keyword.blockstorageshort}} service instance.
-You can attach the volumes to a virtual server in the following ways:
-  * Specify a particular device that you provide.
-  * Specify that the system automatically selects an available device name.

-The virtual server performs its I/O operations directly with the specified device independent of the {{site.data.keyword.blockstorageshort}} service.

-You can also create block-level snapshots of volumes.
-The {{site.data.keyword.blockstorageshort}} service does not allow you to create snapshots while the volume is attached, so the resulting snapshots will be crash-consistent.

-Complete these steps to get started with IBM {{site.data.keyword.blockstorageshort}}:

-1. Create a {{site.data.keyword.blockstorageshort}} service instance.
-   To create an instance of the {{site.data.keyword.blockstorageshort}} service in your space, follow these steps:

-   a.
-Go to the {{site.data.keyword.Bluemix_notm}} **Catalog** tab and enter **{{site.data.keyword.blockstorageshort}}** into the search box, or go to **Services** and select **Storage**.
-Click the **{{site.data.keyword.blockstorageshort}}** service.

-   b.
-Enter a space and service name.
-Select the plan and click **Create**.
+Before you begin, review the following information.

-   The {{site.data.keyword.blockstorageshort}} service is only supported in an unbound context.
+* The {{site.data.keyword.blockstorageshort}} service is supported only in an unbound context.

-   An instance of {{site.data.keyword.blockstorageshort}} service is created in your space.
-You can open the {{site.data.keyword.blockstorageshort}} UI to manage volumes anytime by clicking the service instance icon.
+* You must have IBM {{site.data.keyword.virtualmachinesshort}} created to attach block storage volumes.
+To learn more about using block storage volumes with IBM {{site.data.keyword.virtualmachinesshort}}, see [Block storage volumes and IBM Virtual Servers](../../virtualmachines/vm_create.html#storage_BS).

+Complete these steps to get started with {{site.data.keyword.blockstorageshort}}:

-2. Create a volume.
+1. Create a volume.

    a.
 Open the {{site.data.keyword.blockstorageshort}} service.